antronerds/r2-training-courses/docs/RNA_seq_data_analysis_Using_Rheumatoid_Arthritis_data.md

 * Go back to the main page and select **Cohort Overview** as type of analysis in box 3.

-R2 presents the Okuzo dataset samples with its available annotation in a table at the bottom of the page.
+R2 presents the Okuzono dataset samples with its available annotation in a table at the bottom of the page.
 Each pie chart above the table shows a different available track.
 * Hover your mouse over the different slices of the **gender** annotation pie chart.
 Which percentage is male and which is female?
 * Explore the other pie charts as well: hover with your mouse over the slices and double click on a slice to select that group of the samples (you can click on the button **Clear Filters** to undo your selection).
 Above the main pie chart you can read the number of samples in your current selection (the "n= " number).
 Also note how the table at the bottom adapts the overview based on your selection.